Finite element approximation of the Levi-Civita connection and its curvature in two dimensions: Convergence

 \begin{theorem} Let $g$ be a smooth Riemannian metric on $\overline{\Omega}$.
 Let $\{g_h\}_{h>0}$ be a sequence of Regge metrics satisfying $\lim_{h \rightarrow 0} \|g_h-g\|_{L^\infty(\Omega)} = 0$ and $\sup_{h>0} \max_{T \in \mathcal{T}_h} \|g_h\|_{W^{1,\infty}(T)} < \infty$.
 Then there exists a constant $C$ independent of $h$ such that

 for every $h$ sufficiently small. \end{theorem}

-This theorem shows that if $g_h$ converges to $g$ rapidly enough, then the distributional curvature two-form associated with $g_h$ converges to $\kappa(g)\,\omega(g)$ in $V'$, and the canonical distributional connection one-form associated with $g_h$ converges to $\star A(g)$ in $W'$.
-One way to accomplish this is to take $g_h$ equal to a suitable interpolant of $g$ onto $\mathcal{M}^r_h$, the space of Regge metrics on $\Omega$ that are piecewise polynomial with respect to $\mathcal{T}_h$ of degree at most $r$.
-A standard choice is the canonical interpolant of $g$ onto $\mathcal{M}_h^r$~\cite[p.
-29]{li2018regge}, which we will discuss in more detail in Section~\ref{sec:poly}.
+This theorem, {proved below}, shows that if $g_h$ converges to $g$ rapidly enough, then the distributional curvature two-form associated with $g_h$ converges to $\kappa(g)\,\omega(g)$ in $V'$, and the canonical distributional connection one-form associated with $g_h$ converges to $\star A(g)$ in $W'$.
+One way to accomplish this is to take $g_h$ equal to a suitable interpolant of $g$ onto $\mathcal{M}^r_h$, the space of Regge metrics on $\Omega$ that are piecewise polynomial with respect to $\mathcal{T}_h$ of degree at most $r$. {Below we state a corollary of Theorem~\ref{thm:conv} that applies when the chosen interpolant satisfies an elementwise error estimate of the form